Kevon Looney: Nerve injuries and recent years (2019–2025)

-During the offseason, Looney exercised his player option to continue with the Warriors for the 2021–22 season.
-He was Golden State's starting center, as Wiseman remained sidelined by injuries.
-On January 9, 2022, Looney recorded a career-high 18 rebounds against the Cleveland Cavaliers.
+In the offseason, Looney exercised his player option to continue with the Warriors for the 2021–22 season.
+Looney was Golden State's starting center, as Wiseman remained sidelined by injuries.
+On January 9, 2022, Looney recorded a career-high 18 rebounds in a 96–82 victory over the Cleveland Cavaliers.
 Able to manage the pain from his neuropathy, Looney played in all 82 games of the regular season, making a career-high 80 starts and averaging career bests with 21.1 minutes and 7.3 rebounds per game.
-In the Western Conference semifinals against the Memphis Grizzlies, Looney made his first start of the series in Game 6, grabbing a career-high 22 rebounds in a 110–96 win to clinch the series.
-Replacing Jonathan Kuminga in the lineup, he had 11 rebounds in the first quarter, a career high for him in any quarter, helping the Warriors outrebound the Grizzlies 70–44 in the game.
+In the Western Conference semifinals against the Memphis Grizzlies, Looney made his first start of the series in Game 6, grabbing a career-high 22 rebounds in a 110–96 victory to clinch the series.
+Replacing Jonathan Kuminga in the lineup, Looney had 11 rebounds in the first quarter, a career high for him in any quarter, helping the Warriors outrebound the Grizzlies 70–44 in the game.
 Looney's 11 offensive rebounds were more than the entire Memphis team had combined.
-In Game 2 of the Western Conference finals against Dallas, he received "MVP" chants as he recorded a double-double with a career-high 21 points and 12 rebounds to help lead a 19-point comeback as the Warriors took a 2–0 series lead.
+In Game 2 of the Western Conference finals against the Dallas Mavericks, Looney received "MVP" chants as he recorded a double-double with a career-high 21 points and 12 rebounds to help lead a 19-point comeback as the Warriors took a 2–0 series lead.
 It was his first 20-point game since college, and it was the first 20-point, 10-rebound performance by a Golden State center in the playoffs since Robert Parish in 1977.
 In Game 5, Looney had 10 points and 18 rebounds, including seven on the offensive end, helping the Warriors win the series 4–1 and advance to their sixth NBA Finals in eight years.
 He was one of their top players in the Dallas series, dominating on offensive rebounds and playing excellent defense.
-Looney won his third championship, averaging 7.5 rebounds and five points as the Warriors defeated the Boston Celtics in six games in the 2022 NBA Finals.
+Looney won his third championship, averaging 7.5 rebounds and 5.0 points as the Warriors defeated the Boston Celtics in six games in the 2022 NBA Finals.